atoponce/d-note/README.md

 There are some notes to consider with this URL scheme:

-* UUID v4 has the format XXXXXXXX-XXXX-4XXX-MXXX-XXXXXXXXXXXX, where '4' is
-statically defined, and 'M' can be 8 9 a or b.
-* With the raw bytes converted to base64, some characters are predictable.
-Its format is XXXXXXXXMXNXXXXXXXXXXXO, where 'M' is either QRST, 'N' is either -26aCeGiKmOqSuWy and 'O' is either AgQw.
+Its format is XXXXXXXXXXXXXXXXXXXXXXO, where 'O' is either AgQw.

-Regardless, the server would need to be processing 1 billion URLs every second for 100 years before we reached the probability of 1/2 for generating a duplicate URL.
+Regardless, the server would need to be processing 1 billion URLs every second for 1,000 years before we reached the probability of 1/2 for generating a duplicate URL.

 d-note does not keep track of which URLs have been generated.
 Thus, it is